Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a service account and add it to the IAM role 'storage.objectCreator' for that bucket.
 - [ ] Create a service account and add it to the IAM role 'storage.objectAdmin' for that bucket.

+The correct answer is:

+4. **Create a service account and add it to the IAM role 'storage.objectAdmin' for that bucket**.

+### Explanation of why other options are wrong:

+1. **Create a service account with an access scope.
+Use the access scope 'https://www.googleapis.com/auth/devstorage.write_only'**:
+   - **Reason for being wrong**: Access scopes are not used for defining permissions to specific resources like Cloud Storage buckets.
+Access scopes control what API actions are allowed when an instance uses the default service account.
+However, they do not grant fine-grained access to specific buckets or objects within Cloud Storage.

+2. **Create a service account with an access scope.
+Use the access scope 'https://www.googleapis.com/auth/cloud-platform'**:
+   - **Reason for being wrong**: The `cloud-platform` scope is broad and grants access to all Google Cloud services.
+While this would technically allow the instance to interact with Cloud Storage, it provides much broader permissions than necessary and does not follow the principle of least privilege, which is a Google-recommended practice.

+3. **Create a service account and add it to the IAM role 'storage.objectCreator' for that bucket**:
+   - **Reason for being wrong**: The `storage.objectCreator` role grants permission to create objects (write) in the specified bucket, but it does not provide broader access such as listing objects or modifying existing objects.
+Since the question specifies enabling instances to write data into the bucket, `storage.objectCreator` would allow creation of objects but does not cover other potential actions needed.

+### Why Option 4 is correct:

+- **Create a service account and add it to the IAM role 'storage.objectAdmin' for that bucket**: The `storage.objectAdmin` role provides full control over objects in the specified Cloud Storage bucket.
+This includes permissions to read, write, and manage objects within the bucket.
+By assigning the service account to this role, you ensure that the Compute Engine instances have all necessary permissions to write data into the bucket, adhering to Google-recommended practices by granting the least privilege necessary for the task.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have an object in a Cloud Storage bucket that you want to share with an external company.
 The object contains sensitive data.
 You want access to the content to be removed after four hours.
 The external company does not have a Google account to which you can grant specific user-based access privileges.
 You want to use the most secure method that requires the fewest steps.
 What should you do?